alvarobartt/ml-monitoring-with-wandb/README.md

-# :detective::robot: Monitoring a PyTorch Lightning CNN with Weights & Biases
+# :detective::robot: Monitoring a PyTorch Lightning model with Weights & Biases

 __Weights & Biases__ (wandb) is the future of machine learning; tools for experiment tracking, improved model performance, and results collaboration.
 Weights & Biases helps